 NYU Langone’s craniofacial team repairs facial differences that are a result of congenital disorders, trauma, or previous surgery.
-We also perform reconstructive surgery after treatment for head and neck cancer.
+Our plastic surgeons also perform reconstructive surgery after treatment for head and neck cancer.

 Our team includes plastic surgeons, dentists, nurses, therapists, and counselors who care for adults and children.
 Experts meet regularly to evaluate each patient and his or her medical history.
 We review photographs and test results, collaborating to design treatment plans that meet each person’s needs.

 We also work closely with our colleagues in psychology, speech therapy, and social work to help patients and families deal with all aspects of treatment.